RRethy/tagrity/README.md

 tagrity start
 ```

 That's it!
-It will monitor pwd and index any files which change.
-Check out [Configuration](#configuration) to restrict which files get indexed.
+It will monitor the current directory and generate tags for any files which change and are not ignored by git.

-To stop watching pwd, use
+To stop watching the current directory, use

 ```sh
 tagrity stop